contactandyc/another-c-library/1_getting_started.md

 cd $stla/illustrations/1_getting_started/1_test_setup
 ```

 I would highly recommend going through tutorials if you are not familiar with the command line.
 Understanding the terminal is essential for any programmer.
-I do not plan on utilizing many terminal related commands but will try to detail the commands that are used.
+I do not plan on utilizing many terminal related commands but will try to detail the used commands.

 # [Timing Your Code (the first project)](2_timing.md)